| | | | | |

 how to make a fortune teller or cootie catcher

-How to Use a Cootie Catcher (or Fortune Teller) for Teaching
+How to Use a Fortune Teller for Teaching

 How to Make a Fortune Teller